hantsy/quarkus-sandbox/docs/graphql-client.md

  </dependency>
  ```

-Lombok is used to erase the setters, getters, hashCode, equals, toString etc. for your POJO classes.
-I have used it for many years in my projects.
+Lombok is used to erase the setters, getters, hashCode, equals, toString etc. in your POJO classes and make it looks clean.

 ## Declaring  GraphQL Client API